batect/batect/README.md

 * support port ranges in mappings
 * support protocols other than TCP in port mappings
 * shell tab completion for tasks (eg. `decompose run b<tab>` completes to `decompose run build`)

+## Things that would have to be changed when moving to Kotlin/Native

+* would most likely need to replace YAML parsing code (although this would be a good opportunity to simplify it a bit and do more things while parsing the document)